In this article, we are going to review some of the best hex editors for Linux. But before we start, let’s look at what a hex editor really is.

 4. Ghex – GNOME Hex Editor

-Ghex is a graphical hex editor that lets users edit binary file in both hex and ASCII format.
-It has multilevel undo and redo mechanism that some may find useful.
-Another useful feature is the find and replace functions and the conversion between binary, octal, decimal and hexademical values.
+Ghex is a graphical hex editor that lets users edit a binary file in both hex and ASCII format.
+It has a multilevel undo and redo mechanism that some may find useful.
+Another useful feature is finding and replacing functions and converting between binary, octal, decimal, and hexadecimal values.

 5. Bless Hex Editor

-One of the more advanced hex editors in this article is Bless, is similar to Ghex, it has graphical interface that allows you to edit large data files with multilevel undo/redo mechanism.
-It also has customizable data views, find-replace feature and multi-threaded search and save operations.
+One of the more advanced hex editors in this article is Bless, which is similar to Ghex, it has a graphical interface that allows you to edit large data files with a multilevel undo/redo mechanism.
+It also has customizable data views, a find-replace feature, and multi-threaded search and saves operations.
 Multiple files can be opened at once using tabs.
 Functionality can also be extended through plugins.